Insane Clown President: Sales and reception

 David Knight reviewed the book for Adelaide Review, and wrote of its author, "He is one of the finest exponents of polemic journalism, and regularly punches the reader in the gut with analogies and metaphors that brutally describe the world around him."
 Knight observed, "Taibbi's been called the modern Hunter S. Thompson many times, but unlike the overrated gonzo pioneer, Taibbi is able to brutally assess what's going on as well as cover the mood of the public with humour, heart and venom minus the ego."
 His review concluded, "Here his venom is not aimed at Middle America but the Republican Party, the Democrats and the media.
 Writing for the Pittsburgh Post-Gazette, journalist Chris Potter compared the book to Fear and Loathing on the Campaign Trail '72 by Hunter S. Thompson, commenting, "Nearly a half-century later, another Rolling Stone writer, Matt Taibbi, has assembled a selection of his own 2016 reports.
 And — spoiler alert! — the outcome is arguably not much different."
 Potter criticized the work for not devoting more space to Russian interference in the 2016 United States elections.
 He lamented, "I wish Mr. Taibbi had delved into the Kremlin's meddling in the 2016 election, which was on display as early as last fall.
 He's lived in, and written extensively about, contemporary Russia, and might have revealed some interesting correspondences between the political culture there and here."

 Santa Barbara Independent journalist Brian Tanguay wrote in his book review that Taibbi was "the spiritual heir of legendary presidential campaign scribes" including Hunter S. Thompson and Timothy Crouse.
 Tanguay said of Taibbi's writing style, "Taibbi is incisive and often incredibly funny as he recounts the foibles of candidates and the long, enervating presidential primary process."
 He observed, "A veteran of four presidential campaigns, Taibbi knows how the game works.
 Or at least he knew until Trump came."
 Tanguay's review concluded, "Insane Clown President is a valuable work about one of the most bizarre electoral outcomes in American history."

+In reflecting on Insane Clown President, Taibbi has expressed regret about his approach to covering Donald Trump’s rise.
+In a post-election reflection, he admitted that he and others in the media underestimated Trump, initially treating him as "a joke" and failing to recognize the deeper voter frustrations that propelled him.
+Taibbi explained, "We all missed the phenomenon of Trump… We laughed at him for saying crazy things, but we failed to realize that those crazy things were speaking directly to a sizable part of the electorate."